Code-Institute-Submissions/conundrum/README.md

 ##### leaderboard.html
 The manual test involved checking:
 - The users file for incorrect answers is deleted.
-- If the users final score is the score is greater than the 10th position on the leaderboard, a message displays saying well done for making the leaderboard.
-If the score is less than the 10th position, a message displays saying sorry you didn't make the leaderboard.
+- If the users final score is greater than the 10th position on the leaderboard, a message displays saying "well done for making the leaderboard".
+If the score is less than the 10th position, a message displays saying "sorry you didn't make the leaderboard".
 - The leaderboard displays the top ten scores
 - If the user tries to go back to the last question, the page redirects to the index(home) page.
 - All links work and redirect to the appropriate pages.